What’s new for Medicare in 2023?

 PEOPLE WITH END-STAGE RENAL DISEASE CAN GET MORE DRUG COVERAGE

 Medicare beneficiaries with end-stage renal disease used to lose their benefits 36 months after a kidney transplant, unless they were otherwise eligible for Medicare.
-But starting in October, they could apply for immunosuppressive drug coverage through a new benefit called Medicare Part B Immunosuppressive Drug , or Part B-ID, which started Jan.
+But starting in October, they could apply for immunosuppressive drug coverage through a new benefit called Medicare Part B Immunosuppressive Drug, or Part B-ID, which started Jan.
 1.

 The premium for this benefit is $97.10 per month in 2023.
 This benefit covers only continuous immunosuppressive drugs, and these beneficiaries cannot have other health coverage.

 This article was provided to The Associated Press by the personal finance site NerdWallet.
 Kate Ashford is a writer at NerdWallet.
-Email: kashford@nerdwallet.com.
-Twitter: @kateashford.